novedevo/rust-hour/README.md

 # Rust Hour

 As is tradition in the Rust community, this is a rewrite of a project originally in a different language.
 As is also tradition, this rewrite resulted in a 10x performance improvement instantly, without any optimizations.
-After performance optimization, this program can solve all 35 test cases, and output the solved boards, in as little as 0.04 seconds on a Ryzen 5 3600.
-It can do it 100x in a row in less than a second.
+After performance optimization, this program can solve all 35 test cases, and output the solved boards, in as little as 0.01 seconds for the most difficult board on a Ryzen 5 3600 (after this my benchmarker fails to accurately analyze the time).
+It can do it 100x in a row in half a second.
 This is a result of various coding choices, but it is in no small part thanks to the aggressive optimization of the Rust compiler as well.

 As with the Java version, our graph traversal algorithm was actually unimportant.
 Depth-first search performs better than breadth-first search, and A* with a basic heuristic lands in the middle.
 However, this is the difference between checking ~100k board states and ~70k states: not actually all that much.